son-n-pham/All-About-LMM/marble.md

 - **Template Provision:** Supplies a structured template for systematically addressing the query.
 - **Step-by-Step Guidance:** Promotes a sequential, detailed approach to problem-solving.

 Despite these enhancements, the results often remain incorrect.
-Additional prompting and hints may eventually guide the models to accurate responses.
+Additional prompting and hints may eventually guide the models to accurate responses, but it is not the aim of this experiment.

-From experiments with various models and analyzing response patterns, I agree with Yann LeCun's perspective, as highlighted in a recent video [here](https://www.youtube.com/watch?v=sWF6SKfjtoU).
-Initially skeptical, I now concur that LLMs primarily predict subsequent words without truly grasping the underlying physics, a viewpoint that grows clearer as I examine more responses from top models.
+From experiments with various models and analyzing response patterns, I would agree with Yann LeCun's perspective ("I don't think we can train a machine to be intelligent purely from text.") until now, as highlighted in this clip here.
+Initially skeptical, I now concur that large language models (LLMs) primarily predict subsequent words without truly grasping the underlying physics, a viewpoint that grows clearer as I examine more responses from top models.

+As a practical applicant of AI technology, I would acknowledge the rapid advancement while cautiously being aware of its pros and cons to fully leverage its capabilities.
+I would wait for the time when the models can understand the underlying physics, perhaps through training on video data or physical interaction in the real or virtual world.

-Additionally, kudos to Meta's recently launched Llama 3, which has shown impressive performance for the open-source community.
+Additionally, kudos to Meta AI led by Yann's recently launched Llama 3, which has shown impressive performance for the open-source community.

 # My Prompt and Responses from Recent State-of-the-Art LLM Models on 22-April-2024

 ## My prompt: